-The Covid-19 scheme will apply to a broader range of potential borrowers (“qualifying enterprises”) than the existing credit guarantee schemes, which are limited to SMEs.
+The Covid-19 scheme applies to a broader range of potential borrowers (“qualifying enterprises”) than the previously existing credit guarantee schemes, which are limited to SMEs.
 To be a qualifying enterprise, a person must either:

 1. meet the SME criteria for the existing credit guarantee schemes, namely:

 - be established in the State, employ fewer than 250 persons (whether or not in the State), and